Russell Wilson made it clear he wants Seahawks to sign ‘superstars’ but will he get them?

 Talent is out there, and Schneider has a history of pursuing it aggressively.
 But it isn’t ubiquitous.

-3. There is some urgency here
+3. There is some urgency here.

 Wilson is 31, which doesn’t seem old for a guy who plans to play until his 40s, but it’s an age worth noting given how critical mobility is to his prowess.
 Carroll, meanwhile, is 68 and has two years left on his contract.
 Schneider’s contract runs through the 2022 season.